NoTimeForHero/dBASE.NET/README.md

 2. Perfomance
    - [ ] Lazy manipulation with the file (without reading it fully to the memory and rewriting the full file on the drive)
 3. Memo fields
-   - [x] Reading and writing DBase memo files
+   - [x] Read and write DBase memo files
-   - [ ] Creating new memo files
+   - [x] Creating new memo files
-   - [ ] Supports memo blocks larger than 512 bytes
+   - [ ] Supports read memo blocks larger than 512 bytes
    - [ ] Move memo block to end of file on overflow
    - [ ] Supports memo blocks with different sizes (not only 512 bytes)
 4. Indexes support